8 Ways To Teach Climate Change In Almost Any Classroom

 8. Start or work in a school garden.

 Mairs Ryan teaches science at St. Gregory the Great Catholic School in San Diego.
-"The sixth-graders oversee the school garden, as well as, our vermin composting bin, christened the 'Worm Hotel'.
+"The sixth-graders oversee the school garden, as well as our vermin composting bin, christened the 'Worm Hotel'.
 The garden is their lab and the students 'live and learn' soil carbon sequestration and regenerative agriculture.
 Our school's compost bin is evidence that alternatives exist to methane-producing landfills.
 In looking for more solutions to reduce methane, students debate food reuse practices around the world."

 Check out ThePermacultureStudent.com for resources on building school gardens with rainwater capture and compost systems to regenerate the soil.
-There are local and regional resources like the Collective School Garden Network in California,and Growing Minds in North Carolina, which offers basic plans for a school garden as well as lesson plans that connect gardening to Common Core standards.
+There are local and regional resources such as the Collective School Garden Network in California and Growing Minds in North Carolina, which offer basic plans for a school garden as well as lesson plans that connect gardening to Common Core standards.

 Here are some more resources